 And after.

-Once we clean the filter and drained it then we put the filter back in and closed up the drain.
-I got started on the inside of the washer.
+Step 3: Once you clean the filter and drain it then you can put the filter back in and close up the drain.

 You can also use this cleaner for rubber gaskets if you don't feel comfortable using vinegar on your gaskets.

-You will also want to use the vinegar mix on the area between the rubber gasket and the drum.
-This is where we found the most mold and gunk.
+Step 2: You will also want to use the vinegar mix on the area between the rubber gasket and the drum.

-Hairs, lint, and other things will clog it and cause mold and mildew.
+Note: Hairs, lint, and other things will clog it and cause mold and mildew.
 I started by using a toothpick to clear the holes.

 Once I cleared all of the holes in the rubber gasket I pulled back the rubber gasket to find this blocking the drain below.

 It was a giant piece of moldy laundry detergent, lint, hair, and who knows what else.
-There are really no words for this.
+There are no words for this.

-Once you are sure you have properly cleaned the rubber seals and as much as you can get behind them this job gets WAY easier.
-You will also want to wipe down your seals using a rag or microfiber cloth.
+Step 4: Once you are sure you have properly cleaned the rubber seals and as much as you can get behind them this job gets WAY easier.

 The vinegar will get in the washer and the drain and help kill off any mold or mildew that is in the washing machine.